Treatment For Depression and Addiction in Massachusetts

 Inpatient Mental Health Treatment

-A person with dual diagnosis will need a wide range of treatment methods to help them recover from both the mental health and substance use disorders.
-At Engage Wellness Acton’, we offer an individualized treatment plan to address the specific risk factors you are facing.
+A person with a dual diagnosis will need a wide range of treatment methods to help them recover from both mental health and substance use disorders.
+At Engage Wellness, we offer an individualized treatment plan to address the specific risk factors you are facing.
 This treatment may include the following:

 • Medication-Assisted Treatment: MAT is a comprehensive treatment plan that addresses the chemical imbalances that are occurring.
 With it, you may feel fewer side effects and cravings as your body re-learns how to work without the substance.

-• Depression Medications: Also, at this time, your therapist may recommend the use of medications to help improve the underlying symptoms of mental health.
-Depression medications help to improve chemical imbalances and foster clarity for those with symptoms.
+• Depression Medications: Also, at this time, your therapist may recommend the use of medications like antidepressants to help improve the underlying symptoms of mental health.
+Depression medications help to improve chemical imbalances and foster clarity for those with symptoms (and can also be helpful in dual diagnosis care for drug abuse).

 • Group Therapy: While many people work with their therapists for behavioral therapy, another component of mental health treatment is the use of group therapy or peer-supported groups.
 This is a process of learning about your addiction, the symptoms you have, tactics for learning how to navigate stress, and much more.